Strategic nomination

 Strategic nomination refers to the entry of a candidate into an election with the intention of changing the ranking of other candidates.
 The name is an echo of ‘tactical voting’ and is intended to imply that it is the candidates rather than the voters who are seeking to manipulate the result in a manner unfaithful to voters’ true preferences.

-The same effect may be achieved if the result of an election depends on the distribution of candidates, even if candidates are not nominated with this thought in mind.
-For instance viewpoints favoured by wealthy voters may naturally accrue more candidates.
-If the voting system makes it likelier in consequence that the election will be won by a candidate with wealthy support, then the resulting bias has the same effect as strategic nomination even though it is entirely accidental.
+The same effect may occur even if candidates are not nominated with this thought in mind.
+Depending on the voting system being used, the addition of extra candidates with similar constituencies may either split away votes and hurt their combined prospects (in plurality voting systems), or it may concentrate votes in favor of the overrepresented constituencies (in positional voting systems).

+Strategic nomination may also be employed to confuse voters by running candidates with similar names to a major candidate.
+This can be seen as a type of vote-splitting, but could have some effect even in otherwise robust methods if some voters vote for a fake candidate instead of the real candidate.
+An Indian election in 2014 provides an example, where Bharatiya Janata Party candidate Chandu Sahu found himself facing ten independent candidates sharing his name.

 Independence of irrelevant alternatives

 Strategic nomination consists of manipulating a feature of voting systems which lies in their lacking the property of ‘independence of irrelevant alternatives’.
 Arrow's impossibility theorem shows that this property is inconsistent with others with more compelling claims to acceptance, and in consequence all seriously proposed voting systems are vulnerable in principle to strategic nomination.

 In the limited case in which votes are cast according to positions on a political spectrum, voting systems which satisfy the Condorcet criterion also satisfy the median voter theorem which protects them against strategic manipulation.
 Other voting systems remain vulnerable.
 An example in the Borda count article shows how that system can be subverted by nominating candidates on one side of a political spectrum.